Lassi/liveheats/README.md

 - `src/components`: low level UI components that are shared across blocks
 - `src/e2e`: end to end tests, powered by playwright
 - `src/lib`: various utilities, used across the entire project

+## Notes

+A couple of thoughts/remarks on this projects:

+- I ran into quite a few issues with playwright which made it hard to write e2e tests properly, especially for the "view race" page.
+If I had more time I'd have tried to clean up things a bit and refactor the tests to follow the POM pattern and fixtures to make them easier to read/maintain/reuse
+- I tried to TDD everything but as a result of me not practicing this in a looong time, one can see that my approach is subpar and the design suffered.
+It was an interesting exercise though and brought back cool memories.
+- If I had more time, I'd have added zod and a form library to make things a bit nicer
+- Storing things in the localstorage was a nice option to keep things simple but it's not great.
+On the bright  side, since Next.js has server components now, it should be possible to reuse this on the server and have the app work across different browser instead of being browser dependent